FAQ’s

 What voting systems can you analyze images from?

-Currently, we support the three leading voting system vendors, Election Systems & Software (ES&S), Dominion Voting Systems and Hart Intercivic.
+Currently, we support the three leading voting system vendors, Election Systems & Software (ES&S), Dominion Voting Systems, and Hart Intercivic.
 We prefer working with the latest generations of these systems which provide a ballot-by-ballot cast-vote-record (CVR) report of the voting system results so we can compare with the voting system down to the individual ballot.
 The older Dominion and ES&S systems do not provide that level of reporting even if they provide ballot images.
-Although we can process the images to produce an overall tabulation, we can't compare on a ballot-by-ballot basis.
+Although we can process the images to produce an overall tabulation, we can’t compare on a ballot-by-ballot basis.

 How many people are involved in doing an audit?

-This can vary greatly depending on how "clean" the data is and how consistent contest name and options are among the different representations, such as in the CVR, printed on the ballot, and on BMD summary cards.
+This can vary greatly depending on how “clean” the data is and how consistent contest names and options are among the different representations, such as in the CVR, printed on the ballot, and on BMD summary cards.
 We do, however, have a way to process nearly any set of data even if it is not optimally prepared.

 We need at least one auditor to oversee each audit, plus a number of workers who can help with the mapping and adjudication process, to the extent those are required, and any number of observers.
 The amount of work required is highly dependent on how clean the data is.
 If the margin of victory is large, and if we find a relatively small number of disagreements, we may not need to review them all to conclude that the result is consistent.